 - kissing on the cheek or kissing on the lips

 - buying a gift for a woman who is not related to him

 - eating alone with another woman outside of a work lunch

 Take some time to talk about what you both consider to be acceptable in your relationship so you know where the boundaries are that work best for you both.

 2. What Is Something You’ll Never Compromise in a Relationship?

-This relationship question to ask before getting serious can bring up some interesting answers.
+This relationship question can bring up some interesting answers.

 If a guy answers with, “I will never give up my freedom and independence to do the things I want to do,” then you’ll want to carefully figure out exactly what that means.

 If he’s spending 20 hours a week with his buddies to rock climb, mountain bike, or play video games, that’s a red flag.
 But if he’s only putting in 5 hours a week on cycling or rebuilding a classic Corvette, then it’s not too big of a deal.

 You both should have activities that you do separately anyway.
 The key is to not allow one person’s hobbies and interests to outweigh the needs of the relationship to spend time building your connection.